 MINIMUM ON: An adjustment access hole is provided immediately forward of the Input Impedance access hole on the right front corner of the pedal.
-This adjustment controls the minimum level of audio signal which is allowed to pass through the pedal when the control platform is fully back, or in the MINIMUM sound level position.
-Units are factory adjusted such that the output level appears OFF to the ear when the pedal is fully back (the most popular adjustment setting for the majority of musicians).
+This adjustment controls the minimum level of audio signal which is allowed to pass through the pedal when the control platform is fully back, or in the MINIMUM sound level position (of course this will reverse if you are using the Reverse Taper option).
+Units are factory adjusted such that the output level appears OFF to the ear of the average player when the pedal is fully back (the most popular adjustment setting for the majority of musicians).
 The adjustment range of this control is determined by software.
-(It is normally correct for applications encountered thus far, however it can be factory-altered with very little effort.)
+(It is normally set correctly at the factory for most users, however it can be easily adjusted by the user using the miniature black screwdriver tool supplied with the pedal.)
+Please use the small screwdriver tool supplied, this is a delicate control and can be damaged by using large screwdrivers.
+It turns easily and only rotates a total of about 240 degrees, DO NOT force it beyond its stops at each end of its rotation.
+The adjustment procedure is outlined in the following paragraphs.